TarikEren/c-cpp-project-creator/README.md

 # project-creator (WIP)

-#### Lets the user create simple project templates with a simple line of code.
+#### Lets the user create simple project templates using the terminal.

 Creates C and C++ projects that output a "Hello, World!" message.